MattFuaux/team-12-project/frontend/readme.md

 - Full Authentication (Registration, Login and Logout)
 - Navigation through various screens (Home, History, Settings)
 - Ability to start a search by taking a picture
-- Ability to show search results to the screen (Dummy Data currently used)
+- Ability to show search results to the screen

-## Not Implemented Features

-- Settings
 - Search History List
 - UI Finer details (Animations, etc)
+- Settings

+## Not Implemented Features

+!
+Nothing, All planned features have been implmented !

 <hr>
 <br>